-Let’s say you’re a solo practitioner who has a contingency-fee case that takes a really weird turn.
+Let’s say you’re a sole practitioner who has a contingency-fee case that takes a really weird turn.
 You realize you’re in over your head and don’t know how to handle such a weird-turn case.
-So, you ask another solo practitioner -- one who knows how to handle really-weird-turn cases -- to work with you.
+So, you ask another sole practitioner -- one who knows how to handle really-weird-turn cases -- to work with you.
 You two agree that you will share any recovery.

 The ethical rule governing how a lawyer divides one client legal fee with another lawyer in a different law firm requires specific steps.
 Those steps are not just best practices or mere formalities but are required and are intended, as a disciplinary panel recently opined, to “avoid … chaos” in the attorney-client relationship.

 Dividing one client legal fee “facilitates association of more than one lawyer in a matter in which neither alone could serve the client as well, and most often is used when the fee is contingent and the division is between a referring lawyer and a trial specialist.”
 ER 1.5, cmt .